This is mini-swe-agent v2

 - You are doing FT or RL and don't want to overfit to a specific agent scaffold

-- You need specific tools or want to experiment with different tools
+- You want to experiment with different sets of tools, each with their own interface

 - You want to experiment with different history processors